-Some of My Parenting Suggestions to Help Raise Smart and Successful Kids
+Some of Brenda's and My Parenting Suggestions to Help Raise Smart and Successful Kids

-- 1. Marry a smart, mentally-healthy spouse.
-Genetics is important.
-(See Gottman, top of page 26) - 2.
+- Marry a smart, physically and mentally healthy spouse.
+Genetics is important if you want your children to be smart and mentally healthy.
+(See Gottman, top of page 29) - 2.
 Take total responsibility for their education and values beginning when they are babies. - 3.
 Teach them to be polite and courteous, and know right from wrong. - 4.
-Teach them at home, and also send them to school primarily for socialization. - 5.
+Teach them at home, and also send them to school, primarily for socialization. - 5.
 Don't blame their teachers if they are not doing well. - 6.
 Have high expectations and keep a close eye on them. - 7.
 Give them space with clear boundaries. - 8.
-Help them learn that the world does not owe them a living.
+Help them learn that the world does not owe them a living. - 9.
+Have them read this book A Blueprint for a Highly Successful Life.

-"Many men can build a fortune, but very few can build a family."

-- J. S. Bryan
+"Many men can build a fortune, but very few can build a family." - J. S. Bryan